Running Schema Registry in Production¶

 Schema Registry identities are stored in ZooKeeper and are made up of a hostname and port.
 If multiple listeners are configured, the first listener’s port is used for its identity.

-The host name advertised in ZooKeeper.
+The advertised host name.
 Make sure to set this if running Schema Registry with multiple nodes.
+Starting with Confluent Platform 7.4.0, this name is always used in the endpoint for communication between Schema Registry instances,

 min.insync.replicas on the Kafka server for the internal